Huanghuacheng Great Wall Of China - Full guide to the GW’s lakeside section

 You can also get a Smart Card.
 We didn't but maybe you want to check it out!

 So approximately one hour later you will get off the bus in Huairou Bus Station (怀柔汽车站).
 From where you get off, walk about 100 meters.
-After the lights of the avenue, you will find the bus stop where you will take the local bus number H21 (colour blue).
+After the lights of the avenue, you will find the bus stop where you will take the local bus number H21 (color blue).

 There are some food shops and a small supermarket.
 As this is still not a very touristic section, you won’t have to wait or pay exorbitant prices.